How to Find Shells

 My system has become elaborate and complicated.
 Yours does not need to be this way.

-If you find small animals such as brittle stars, sea spiders and live mollusks that you want to preserve, immerse them in alcohol for several days.
-Later dry them out.
-That prevents them from rotting and smelling.
+If you find small animals such as brittle stars, sea spiders and live mollusks that you want to preserve, spread them on paper towels and set them aside to dry.

 The most important step of my system is using containers that prevent damage.
 I carry margarine containers for fragile items that I see while walking such as sand dollars, crabs and fragile shells.
 For delicate shells I use medicine bottles with a small amount of tissue in the bottom for padding.
-On each walk I bring at least four quart containers from yogurt with lids to fill with sea drift and sea grit.
+On each walk I bring at least four quart yogurt containers with lids to fill with sea drift and sea grit.
 After rinsing it at home, I let it dry for a week and then examine it under an illuminating magnifier.

 Sea Drift, Sea Grit and Seaweed

 Sea Drift is mostly worm casings.
 On many days, there are large patches of worm casings.
 Amidst those empty tubes there usually are Rainbow Tellins, Jackknife Clams, Southern Surfclams, Atlantic Abra, mussels and echinoderms such as sea stars and sand dollars.
 There are small crabs and crab carapaces, sea urchin tests, and other invertebrates.
 Sea drift has far more bivalves than gastropods.
 Each item in sea drift is extremely fragile.
-Transporting sea drift in plastic containers is much better than using bags.
-Because I collect crab shells, I love finding sea drift.
+Transporting sea drift in plastic containers is important.
+Because I collect crab shells, I love sea drift.

-Sea Grit is crushed shards of shells with intact shells in it.
+Sea Grit is crushed shards of shells.
+Many intact shells are in it.
 They are 1/16 to 1/2 inch wide.
 Sea grit contains countless microscopic shells.
 It should be placed in firm plastic containers.
 Picture this shell in sea grit.
 It is thinner than and no longer than the tip of a pencil.
 It could break in a plastic bag.